ethersync/ethersync/book/src/git-integration.md

 # Working with Git

-There are two ways to collaborate on a Git repository with Ethersync.
+There are two ways to collaborate on a Git repository with Teamtype.

 - The first is a manual method, where `.git` is ignored.
 - The second one a more integrated (and more adventurous) method (which is activated with `--sync-vcs`), where you can commit and change branches together.